Aspire vs LMN vs DynaScape: Which Fits Your Landscape Business?

 | Core identity | End-to-end operations platform (CRM → estimating → scheduling → purchasing → reporting) | Budget-first estimating + field management (crew app, time tracking, invoicing) | Landscape design/CAD software, with business management as an add-on |

-| 2026 pricing | Quote-based; annual contract + implementation | Starter $297/mo (1 office + 5 crew licenses) · Professional $648/mo (3 + 15) · one-time onboarding fee · Enterprise custom | Creator $119/mo · Design $158/mo ($1,599/yr) · Color/Sketch3D add-ons $59/mo each · Manage360 quote-based |
+| 2026 pricing | Quote-based; annual contract + implementation | Starter $297/mo (1 office + 5 crew licenses) · Professional $648/mo (3 + 15) · one-time onboarding fee · Enterprise custom | Creator $119/mo · Design $158/mo ($1,599/yr) · Color add-on $59/mo · Manage360 Sales & Estimating $219/mo ($2,497/yr) or full suite $359/mo ($4,093/yr), each plus a one-time onboarding fee |

-| Built for | $1M+ companies with dedicated office/admin staff; commercial maintenance especially | Growth-stage full-service companies (roughly 5–50 field staff) | Design-build firms that sell drawings and presentations |
+| Built for | $1M+ companies with dedicated office/admin staff; commercial maintenance especially | Growth-stage full-service companies; LMN's own tiers split at 10 employees (Starter under 10, Professional 10+) | Design-build firms that sell drawings and presentations |

 | Estimating approach | Production-rate estimating from work tickets and item catalogs | Budget-derived rates: annual overhead budget sets your break-even hourly rates | Takeoff counts from drawings; full pricing needs Manage360 |

-| Job costing | Deep — per property, per service line, real-time | Real-time, but only on Professional ($648/mo) and up | Via Manage360 only |
+| Job costing | Deep: per property, per service line, real-time | Real-time, but only on Professional ($648/mo) and up | Via Manage360 only |

-| Scheduling & crew app | Full scheduling, routing, and mobile crew workflows | LMN Crew app: schedules, punch-ins, GPS verification, route optimization | Not a scheduling product |
+| Scheduling & crew app | Full scheduling, routing, and mobile crew workflows | LMN Crew app: schedules, punch-ins, GPS verification, route optimization | Design tools: none.
+Manage360 adds job management and a crew tracking mobile app |

-| Design/CAD | None | None | Best in class — that's the whole point |
+| Design/CAD | None | None | Best in class; that's the whole point |

 | Watch out for | Implementation time and cost; overkill below ~$1M revenue | License costs stack as you add users; budgeting methodology has a learning curve; job costing paywalled to Professional | Business layer is secondary; wrong center of gravity if you don't sell designs |